 Battery-operated and mobile, this BOSS multiple effects guitar pedal is an excellent tool for guitarists looking for no-fuss, quality sound effects.

-An excellent tool for performers, the BOSS ME-80 (Check Price SP), has superb, clean sound effects and amps that are unmatched!
+An excellent tool for performers, the BOSS ME-80 (Check Price), has superb, clean sound effects and amps that are unmatched!

 Its interface, based on the knob system, makes dialing in sounds easy and fast.